 These days digital technology is a necessary fabric of most people’s lives.
 Rarely out of arm’s reach, our smartphones in particular are capable of more than we ever thought possible.

-In addition, with digital technology being used my many people in their personal lives, the boundaries between work and home life are becoming blurred.
+And constant connectivity means many these days experience digital overwhelm and overload which adds to life’s stresses and making it impossible to focus.
 Social media, newsfeeds and other apps are interrupting the working day and employees are struggling with having proper breaks to recharge and refocus away from screens.

 These amazing devices we all own are meant to make our lives easier, simpler, less stressful.
 But do they?